Daniel-Fiuk/Daniel-Fiuk/README.md

-# Hello!
+<h1 align="center"> Hello!
 Nice to meet you!
-I'm Dan.
+I'm Dan. </h1>

 I am a graduate of Ontario Tech University and a game systems programmer.
 I specialize in C# and C++, creating game systems and designer tools for developers and artists in Unity and Unreal Engine.

 Currently, I'm working on a game called Daybreak.
 A top-down survivor-like focused on short 5-minute gameplay sessions with bullet heaven mechanics.
+Check it out [here](https://constantine-pallas.itch.io/daybreak) once we release it!
+While you wait, take a peek at some of our other games like [Moonset](https://www.gamecon.ca/2023/second/stellar-octopians) and [Starlight](https://www.gamecon.ca/2024/third/stellar-octopians)!

 <!-- How to Reach Me Section -->
 <h3 align="center"> Here's how you can reach me! </h3>